Faulty tests blamed for California nuclear plant leak

-SAN JUAN CAPISTRANO, California (Reuters) - Tubes that leaked radioactive steam at a California nuclear power plant, leading to an indefinite shutdown, were not properly tested by the manufacturer prior to installation, nuclear regulators told an overflowing public hearing on Monday.
+SAN JUAN CAPISTRANO, Calif., June 18 (Reuters) - Tubes that leaked radioactive steam at a California nuclear power plant, leading to an indefinite shutdown, were not properly tested by the manufacturer prior to installation, nuclear regulators told an overflowing public hearing on Monday.

 The nuclear station is located halfway between Los Angeles and San Diego and is critical to the grid to import electricity into southern California.
 Its extended shutdown raises the possibility of rolling power outages as warmer temperatures boost demand for power over the summer.